IQ Questions and Answers - Observations and Opinions

-The predominate advantage of SQ as it applies to intelligence is that the increased conscious sensory input results in increased information for the mind to work with.
-All expressed intelligence relies on an individual having sensorially experienced a thing firsthand.
+Relative to the topic of intelligence, one advantage illustrated within the SQ tests is that the increased conscious sensory input results in increased information for the mind to work with.
+All expressed intelligence relies on the individual having sensorially experienced a thing firsthand.
 With increased information input, the mind is able to correlate more data and arrive at a more useful and logical conclusion than if there were little information available.

-*Update August 02, 2009: The SQ sensory quotient tests used by SesquIQ are unique, they began their first development as a written test in 1999, and they are not based nor styled upon any other sensory test.
-Sensory tests have long been in existence for use by psychologists and others, but no other sensory test is even remotely similar to the SesquIQ SQ test.
-Only one individual other than myself knows how the SesquIQ SQ test is designed, evaluated, or scored.
-Some SesquIQ members were told various aspects of the test, but never was the design explained.
-If an individual outside of SesquIQ claims to give SesquIQ-style SQ tests, or the individual claims to know how the SesquIQ SQ test is designed, then the public should immediately recognize that the individual is not telling the truth.
+The SQ sensory quotient tests are unique, they began their first development as a written test in 1999, and they are not based upon nor styled upon any other sensory test.
+Rudimentary sensory tests have long been in existence for use by psychologists and others, but no other sensory test is even remotely similar to the SQ test.
+Only one individual other than myself knows how the SQ test is designed, evaluated, and scored.
+Some SesquIQ members were told various aspects of the test, but never was the design fully explained.
+If an individual outside of SesquIQ claims to give SesquIQ-style SQ tests, or if the individual claims to know how the SQ test is designed, then the public should immediately recognize that the individual is not being truthful.

 "Insanity: doing the same thing over and over again and expecting different results." - attributed to Albert Einstein